CurtisNewbie/servlet-notes/java-servlet-spec-4.md

 ## 12.1 Authentication

 - HTTP Basic Authentication
-    - username and password based authentication, server requests (or say, challenges) user to authenticate itself, as part of this request/challenge, the server passes a **realm** (which is essentially specified string that may neven change, e.g., "Access to the site"), then the client encodes the username and password using **base64**, it's not secure.
+    - username and password based authentication, server requests (or say, challenges) user to authenticate itself, as part of this request/challenge, the server passes a **realm** (which is essentially a specified string that may never change, e.g., "Access to the site"), then the client encodes the username and password using **base64**, it's not secure.
 - HTTP Digest Authentication
-    - similar to BASIC, but it sends password's hash (possbily with additional data that is hased together with the password) to server.
+    - similar to BASIC, but it sends password's hash (possibly with additional data that is hashed together with the password) to server.
 - HTTPS Client Authentication
     - exchanging digital certificates between client and server, instead of using username and password.
 - Form Based Authentication